If you are a cigar smoker and would like to get specific help with getting a burial insurance, call us, we’ll gladly assist you!

 So you’re here reading this page because you want to buy a high-quality burial insurance plan on the cheap… Right?

+Why do smokers pay more for life insurance?
+Simply put, people who smoke are at a higher risk of dying than nonsmokers.
 It’s not a secret that burial or final expense premium rates for tobacco and nicotine users are almost twice as expensive from what NON-tobacco or nicotine users pay for.

 We here at InsuranceForBurial.com with over 26 years of experience in the insurance industry have something special to share with you cigar smokers!

+Are cigar smokers considered smokers?
 There are insurance companies that pass off cigar smokers as NON TOBACCO users Holy smoke!
 Amazing!
 Isn’t it?!?

 “Wait, are you serious?”
 “Cigar smokers as non-tobacco users?”
 “How can this be?”
 You ask.